Cal Jones: Honors

 Cal Jones is currently the only three-time first team All-American in Iowa history and was the first college football player on the cover of Sports Illustrated in 1954.

 He is one of only two Iowa players to be named a consensus first team All-American twice (Larry Station is the other).
 Jones was inducted into the Iowa Sports Hall of Fame in 1971 and the College Football Hall of Fame in 1980.

 In 1989, Iowa fans selected an all-time University of Iowa football team during the 100th anniversary celebration of Iowa football, and Cal Jones was selected to the team as a lineman.
 And the University of Iowa retired Cal Jones' #62.
 Jones is one of only two players so honored – Nile Kinnick's #24 is similarly.

 The street where Steubenville High School's Harding Stadium is located, is named in Calvin Jones' honor.

 Personal

-Jones's grandson, Edwin Harrison, was a National Football League guard on the practice squad of the Kansas City Chiefs.
+Jones' grandson, Edwin Harrison, was a National Football League guard on the practice squad of the Kansas City Chiefs.
 He currently plays for the Calgary Stampeders of the Canadian Football League.
 His search to learn more about the life and death of his grandfather and his family history is at the centre of the 2012 documentary The Crash of Flight 810, part of TSN's Engraved on a Nation series of eight documentaries celebrating the 100th Grey Cup.